pawanpaudel93/go-m3u-parser/README.md

         """
 }

-func (p *M3uParser) SaveJSONToFile(filename string) {
+func (p *M3uParser) ToFile(filename string) {

-        """Save to json file.
+        """Save to json/m3u file.
-        It saves streams information as a JSON file with a given filename.
+        It saves streams information as a JSON/M3U file with a given filename.

         filename: Name of the file to save streams information.
         """